Views: 1 Author: Site Editor Publish Time: 2021-11-10 Origin: Site

 Height-adjustable beds are also great for anyone who self-transfers from their bed to a chair.
 The bed can be set to the correct height to make this as easy as possible.

 If someone is at risk of falling, a height-adjustable bed can also be lowered during the night.
-This minimises the risk of injury whilst allowing the bed to be returned to a standard height during the day.
+This minimizes the risk of injury whilst allowing the bed to be returned to a standard height during the day.
 A person can see around the room and interact more easily if their bed isn't permanently lowered.

 So, there are clear benefits to height-adjustable beds for home use, but they won't apply for everyone.
 If you decide you don't need height-adjustment, a divan style profiling bed may be a better option.